electron/electron/docs/api/download-item.md

 #### `downloadItem.getURLChain()`

-Returns `String[]` - The complete url chain of the item including any redirects.
+Returns `String[]` - The complete URL chain of the item including any redirects.

 #### `downloadItem.getLastModifiedTime()`